List of surviving Curtiss P-40s: Background

 By the fall of 1944, the United States Army Air Forces had already retired most of the early versions (P-40B/P-40L) and was in the midst of withdrawing the final variants from combat units.
 By VJ Day, the only remaining P-40 were in Operational Training Units (OTUs).
 These aircraft were struck-off charge and placed into storage.
-Most foreign users of the P-40 also quickly retired their P-40s as well – the Royal New Zealand Air Force stored their last P-40s in 1947 (scrapping them by 1962) and the last military to use the P-40 operationally was the Brazilian Air Force who used them until the late 1950s.
+Most foreign users of the P-40 also quickly retired their P-40s as well – the Royal New Zealand Air Force (RNZAF) stored their last P-40s in 1947 (scrapping them by 1962) and the last military to use the P-40 operationally was the Brazilian Air Force who used them until the late 1950s.

-In 1947 the Royal Canadian Air Force auctioned off their surplus P-40s.
+In 1947 the Royal Canadian Air Force (RCAF) auctioned off their surplus P-40s.
 Mr. Fred Dyson purchased 35 P-40Es, Ms and Ns for $50.00 each, and barged them from Vancouver to Seattle to resell.
 Other ex-RCAF P-40s were purchased to strip the aircraft of hardware, which was in short supply after the war.
 For the next 30 years the RCAF machines would make up the majority of the flying P-40s.
 The FAA classified P-40Es and Ms as experimental aircraft, restricting their operations.
 The P-40N was in the limited category typical for most warbirds, but to circumvent FAA regulations many P-40Es were licensed as P-40Ns.

 The Korean War in 1950 delayed USAF plans to retire the P-51 Mustang, and the Canadian P-40s were the only high performance aircraft available.
 It was not until the late 1950s that the P-51 became available but by this time, the Kittyhawks/Warhawks had found a popular niche for airshows.
 Having an aircraft which could be painted in AVG markings made them popular.

 From the mid 1970s to late 1980s, collectors from the United States started traveling to former South Pacific airfields and recovered a second generation of P-40 survivors.
-The majority of these were RNZAF and RAAF veterans.
+The majority of these were RNZAF and Royal Australian Air Force (RAAF) veterans.
 Examples are still being returned to airworthy status.

 The fall of the Soviet Union in the late 1980s made a third generation of P-40s survivors available and numerous examples were recovered from former battlefields near Murmansk.
 Other examples also included airframes being recovered from Alaskan wartime crashes during this same time frame.

 There are still numerous example of wrecked P-40s that have yet to be recovered in China, United States, Canada as well as Russia in addition to the South Pacific sites.
 Many governments regulate wreck site recoveries and have placed many off-limits so as to remain untouched as grave sites, somewhat limiting further recoveries.